Whisk the yeast and the warm water together in a bowl and stir it until is has completely dissolved.

 Meanwhile fill a large saucepan with 2 quarts of water and bring it to a boil, wait until it has just started bubbling – no longer.

 Lower the fully-risen bagels carefully into the boiling water for about 1 minute on each side.
-Boiling the bagels will first of all give them it’s beautiful shine coat but also make sure that it keeps it shape while they are in the oven baking.
+Boiling the bagels will give them it’s beautiful shine coat.
+Consequently make sure that it keeps it shape while they are in the oven baking.
 After they have been boiled you can place them on a baking tray and sprinkle with your most desired topping/s, who said you can only choose one.

 It could be: sesame seeds, pumpkin seeds, blue poppy seeds, cheddar or other grated cheese, sun-dried tomatoes, oatmeal and so on, think big.